Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 A.N.M.
 Nuruddin grew up in Hathazari, Chittagong, Bangladesh.
 He became eligible to vote in 2006 — the year an election was scheduled but never held.
 He voted in 2008 with genuine hope.
 By 2014, 153 of 300 seats were uncontested.
 In 2018, votes were recorded before citizens had voted.

-Equitism logo — scales of justice with enforceability lock
+Equitism — scales of justice with an enforceability lock

 The Equitism Framework